Understanding US Crop Production

 The agriculture futures market closely tracks the number of planted acres early each crop season and the number of harvested acres by the end of the crop season.
 Both harvested and planted acres are important because the USDA NASS publishes both statistics at the end of each season.

-Weather events usually are a factor that contributes to the difference between planted and harvested acres in any year during the crop season.
+Weather events, such as droughts, usually are a factor that contributes to the difference between planted and harvested acres in any year during the crop season.
 The August 2020 Iowa derecho event is a great example of severe weather risk impacting the number of harvested corn acres.

 CropProphet provides corn, soybean, and winter wheat production and yield forecasts.
 This is possible because crop season weather conditions are the primary cause of year-to-year variations in yield.